 Name Description

 VlanId Specifies the ID of the VLAN.

 Address Specifies a unicast MAC address for which the bridge has forwarding or filtering information.

 Status Specifies the status.
 Values include:

 self-one of the bridge addresses

-• learned-a learned entry that is being used
+learned-a learned entry that is being used

 mgmt-a static entry

 Port Specifies either a value of zero (0) or the port number of the port on which a frame having the specified MAC address was seen.
 A value of 0 indicates a self-assigned MAC address.

 SmltRemote Specifies whether this is an SMLT VLAN.

+ВМас Shows the backbone MAC address if the entry is learned from a Shortest Path Bridging MAC (SPBM) network.